SMG2S/SMG2S/README.md

 Author [Xinzhe Wu](https://brunowu.github.io) @ [Maison de la Simulation](http://www.maisondelasimulation.fr), France.

+## What for ?

+SMG2S is able to generate large-scale non-Hermitian (non-Symmetric) methods in parallel with the spectral distribution functions or eigenvalues given by users.
+SMG2S can be used to benchmark the iterative linear and eigen solvers on supercomputers using the generated very large test matrices with customized spectral properties.

 ## Cite SMG2S

 1. Wu, Xinzhe, Serge G. Petiton, and Yutong Lu.
 "A Parallel Generator of Non-Hermitian Matrices computed from Given Spectra."
 International Conference on Vector and Parallel Processing.
 Springer, Cham, 2018. [(DOI)](https://doi.org/10.1007/978-3-030-15996-2_16)